The role of SENDCo is to co-ordinate the SEN provision across the school.

 School SEN Information report All schools are required to publish an SEN report which outlines their graduated approach to identifying and supporting pupils with SEN. I asked some parents to evaluate the usefulness of the report and they made the following comments.
 “Fantastic!
 Report is really thorough”.
 “Questions and answers are really clear – well-worded” “Links to outside advice on report – really useful” “Report very well-written, very informative”

-SEN policy - All schools must publish a school SEN policy to describe the school provision for pupils with SEN.
+SEN Policy and Information Report - All schools must publish a school SEN policy to describe the school provision for pupils with SEN.

 Accessibility Plan - All schools must comply with government legislation and have an Access Audit and an Accessibility Plan which is reviewed every 3 years.
 The purpose of this plan is to show how this school intends, over time, to increase the accessibility of our school for disabled pupils.
 Definition of Disability A person has a disability if he or she has a physical or mental impairment that has a substantial and long-term adverse effect on his or her ability to carry out normal day to day activities